 Minimum Wage

-Individual wage rates, at the enterprise level, are determined on the basis of the quality and quantity of the work and with due regard to grades, ranks, given post, period of training, and practical work as well as other conditions, as stipulated in legislation.
+Individual wage rates, at the enterprise level, are determined on the basis of the quality and quantity of the work and with due regard to grades, ranks, given post, period of training, and practical work, as well as other conditions, as stipulated in legislation.

 Any disputes arising from work, between the enterprise and worker (or a trainee), can be settled by mutual understanding of the parties.
 If the dispute is not resolved by mutual understanding, it is investigated and resolved by the intervention of the relevant trade union.
-If that is not successful either, the dispute can be referred to the High Commission for resolving disputes or by the authorised court.
+If that is not successful either, the dispute can be referred to the High Commission for resolving disputes or to the authorised court.

 There is no provision in law stipulating penalties or fines for non-compliance with minimum wage requirements.